 This call for applications is now closed.

-The Brown Institute for Brain Science COBRE Center for Nervous System Function (CNSF) aims to increase the quantity and quality of research on the nervous system in Rhode Island.
+The Carney Institute for Brain Science COBRE Center for Nervous System Function (CNSF) aims to increase the quantity and quality of research on the nervous system in Rhode Island.
 One means of attaining this goal concerns identifying and nurturing talented young investigators and established investigators who wish to create a new research line.
 We announce the availability of one 12-month grant of up to $40,000 for research related to nervous system function.
-We particularly welcome projects that explore the neural basis of attention, decision making learning, memory or other cognitive functions.
+We particularly welcome projects that explore the neural basis of attention, decision-making learning, memory or other cognitive functions.
 We aim to enable an investigator to collect preliminary data in support of grant applications for independent external research funding.
 Pilot project investigators can take advantage of the CNSF community to help guide their science and career development.
 Pilot project investigators will have access to the CNSF’s Design and Analysis Core and Behavior and Neuroimaging Core to provide expertise for study design and data analysis.

 COBRE CNSF projects currently focus on brain mechanisms of attention, learning, and decision making in healthy adults, non-human primates and invertebrates.
 We welcome project proposals within this focus, but will also consider proposals under the broader area of central nervous system function.